How to Recognize the Signs of Dog Kidney Stones and Treat Them Fast

 We all know how painful kidney stones can be for us humans, but they can cause just as many problems for your dogs, too.
 The small deposits of minerals can break off and cause a great deal of pain for your pup as he tries to use the bathroom.

 Luckily, there are plenty of ways to treat your dog's kidney stones.
 The severe cases might require surgery, but the smaller, harmless stones may only need a watchful eye.

 Yes, dogs can get kidney stones.
 But what are they and how do they form?
 In the simplest terms, kidney stones are bits of minerals that form in a dog's kidneys, says Alicen Tracey, DVM and a member of the Daily Paws Advisory Board.

-Stones can form because of an imbalance in the dog’s blood or urine—metabolic stones—while others form because of an infection in the kidney, writes Celeste Clements, DVM.
-Chronic infections can form struvite stones in dogs, but stones are most commonly made from calcium oxalate.
+Stones can form because of an imbalance in the dog's blood or urine—metabolic stones—while others form because of an infection in the kidney, writes Celeste Clements, DVM.
+Chronic infections often lead to the formation of struvite stones in dogs.
+Calcium oxalate stones tend to develop due to combination of the dog's genetics, diet, and environment.
 Clements writes that female dogs more commonly form stones than male pups.

 Kidney stones become dangerous when they grow too large or break apart, allowing smaller pieces to enter and get stuck in the dog's ureter—the corridor to the bladder, Clements says.
 That's when it can really hurt your dog—even causing death if not treated quickly and correctly.

 Difference Between Dog Kidney Stones and Bladder Stones

 The difference here is the location.
 While the bladder and kidneys are both part of a dog's urinary system, bladder stones form in the bladder and kidney stones form in the kidney, VCA Hospitals says.

 Signs of both kinds of stones will appear in the urine—blood or crystals for instance—but they still come from different places.

 Signs Your Dog Has Kidney Stones